 The Honors Program is designed to give students in the College of Letters and Science the opportunity to pursue their interests as part of a smaller community of scholars.
 The program connects you to the resources of a large university, but also provides an intimate collegiate atmosphere where you work closely with peers and professors in small classes, research laboratories, and special programs and activities.

-The application period is now open for 2015-16 Commencement Awards as well as 2016-17 Scholarships.
-See our Awards page for information, including the online applications (all due April 11, 2016).
+The application period is now closed for 2015-16 Commencement Awards as well as 2016-17 Scholarships.
+See our Awards page for more information.

 Congratulations to Sally Baker who has been named as "Highly Commended" in the Undergraduate Awards 2015 in the Literature 1710-Present category.
 The Undergraduate Awards identifies leading creative thinkers through their coursework.
 For more information, please visit the Undergraduate Awards website.